 I would venture to say that no photo commercially distributed today is without digital manipulation.
-For this reason, this clause should be included in all of your model releases to both protect yourself and those that license your photos.
+For this reason, this clause should be included in all of your photography copyright model release forms to both protect yourself and those that license your photos.

 If you’re a fashion photographer, have your models sign before they even go into make-up.
 If a model refuses to sign after a day of shooting, the work is lost.
 Also remember to bring extra copies when going out into the field.
 People make mistakes and often need to start over.

-2. Get a new release every time you shoot
+2. Get a new MODEL release form everytime you shoot

 4. Associate proofs with executed model release forms

 You’ll need to know which releases cover which photos specifically, sometimes months, years or decades after a shoot.
 The best practice is to bundle thumbnails or proofs from the shoot with the release in your files.